Apr 19, 2026 | 7 min read

 A lot of scheduled work looks safe right up until the scheduler fires twice.

-The awkward part was the substrate.
-The job was a serverless function invoked on a schedule, and there was nothing preventing two invocations from overlapping.
+I had a job like that.
+It ran on a schedule, syncing a batch of per-account records to an external API.
+The per-account work was ordinary.
+The awkward part was the substrate: it was a serverless function invoked on a schedule, and nothing prevented two invocations from overlapping.
 The scheduler could fire again before the previous run finished.
 A manual trigger could land on top of a scheduled one.
 The platform did not promise exactly-once invocation, and it would have been a mistake to build as if it did.

 There was also a lifecycle cost.
-A serverless function starts cold with no Redis connection, has to acquire one, hold the lock across the whole run, and release it cleanly at the end.
-If the run is killed mid-flight, the lock is left behind.
-Now you need lock TTLs, lock-refresh logic, and a recovery story for abandoned locks.
-That is a lot of machinery to layer on top of a job whose actual work is "sync some records."
+A serverless function starts cold with no Redis connection, has to acquire one, hold the lock across the whole run, and release it cleanly.
+If the run is killed mid-flight, the lock is left behind, so now you need TTLs, refresh logic, and a recovery story for abandoned locks — a lot of machinery for a job whose work is just "sync some records."
+I wanted the coordination to live where the data already lived, and a crashed run to recover without anyone having to go clean it up.

-• started_at — the moment the current run claimed this row
+status— one ofIDLE,IN_PROGRESS, orFAILEDstarted_at— the moment the current run claimed this row

 Instead of selecting eligible rows, marking them in a second step, and hoping nothing changed in between, the claim is a single UPDATE that flips the status to IN_PROGRESS, stamps started_at to now, and returns the rows it touched: